What happens when I ask for a review?

-The review basically looks are whether the assessor followed procedure and ignores the logic or illogic of their decision making process.
-Regardless of how carefully you construct your review request PHSO will fail to understand the nature of your complaint and will ask you for further clarification.
+The review basically looks at whether the assessor followed procedure and ignores the logic of the decision-making process.
+Regardless of how carefully you construct your review request PHSO will fail to understand the nature of your complaint and will likely ask you for further clarification.
 Your response may look something like this:

-Many review requests are simply turned down on the basis that they don’t meet the criteria and the all encompassing ‘nothing more we could do’ excuse.
+Many review requests are turned down on the basis that they don’t meet the criteria and the all-encompassing ‘nothing more we could do’ excuse.
 Even if your case is fortunate enough to be reviewed there is just a 1% chance that the Ombudsman will find any mistakes have been made as you can see from this table.
 FOI response March 2017

-The second catch 22 is that you can only have one review.
+The second loophole is that you can only have one review.
 It is, therefore, impossible to make a complaint about the review process itself.
 So if the review team completely miss the point in their analysis of your case any complaint you make about them will be rejected on the grounds that you have already received a review and to carry out another would take scarce resources away from other users of the service.
-This makes the review team totally unaccountable.

 Be wary of words such as ‘transparent’, ‘accountable’, ‘robust’ and ‘customer focused’ as PHSO use their own definitions for these terms.
 If you manage to get a review the initial decision is often upheld using arbitrary or illogical reasons and ignoring the evidence you have sent in.
 Now you are at the end of the road.
 It is impossible to challenge the review process, even if you have clear evidence of manipulation of the facts.
 The Ombudsman is omnipotent and unaccountable.
-Unless you want to take them to judicial review, of course, phsothefacts.com/judicial-review/ or join us with taking a complaint to the Met Police of ‘Misconduct in Public Office’. phsothefacts.com/misconduct-in-public-office/
+Your only option now is to challenge the decision via Judicial Review